gym-meet/gym-meet.github.io/index.md

 Finally, we have the calendar page.
 This is a separate page that displays when you and your friends are going to the gym throughout the month.
 Here you can easily coordinate meetups at the gym and even add extra workout days that aren't listed in your weekly routine!

 ![](images/calendarpage-wip2.png)

+## Peer Evaluation
+After setting up the website and implementing the main features, we had several students test out the website and share their opinions.
+We asked them several questions that asked about the site's overall user-friendliness, relevance, and general features.

+On a scale from 1-5 (with 1 being the lowest score and 5 being the highest), 3/5 students said that they thought the website was very user friendly.
+The majority (4/5) of students also marked 4-5 in terms of whether they would use this site if it were actually available.

+In addition, most were very satisfied with the amount of content the site provided.
+A couple of students mentioned some general bugs, but also suggested we implement more customizable features.
+Overall, the students interviewed gave very positive feedback for our website and were enthusiastic to suggest even more customization ideas to make our site even better!